Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Preliminaries

 We shall say that a functor $\rho:\cE\to \cF$ is a {\it reflector}, or a {\it reflection} if it has a fully faithful right adjoint $\iota: \cF\to \cE$.
 A full subcategory $\cE'$ of $\cE$ is called {\it reflective} if the inclusion functor $\iota:\cE'\hookrightarrow \cE$ has a left adjoint $\rho:\cE\to \cE'$.
 Beware that \cite[Definition 5.2.7.2]{Lurie:HTT} defines a \emph{localization} to be what we have here called a \emph{reflection}.
+Any reflection is a localization, and conversely a localization is a reflection as soon as it has a right adjoint \cite[Proposition 2.2.1]{ABFJ:HS}.

 Recall from \cite[Definition 5.5.4.1]{Lurie:HTT} that an object $X$ in a category $\cE$ is said to be \emph{local} with respect to a map $u:A\to B$ in $\cE$ if the map

 is invertible.
 The object $X$ is said to be local with respect to a class of maps $\Sigma\subseteq \cE$ if it is local with respect to every map in $\Sigma$.
 We shall denote by $\Loc \cE \Sigma \subseteq \cE$ the full subcategory spanned by the $\Sigma$-local objects.